DaveHogan/davehogan.github.io/content/posts/music/my-piano-journey.md

 categories = ["Music Blog"]
 +++

-I've been a life long consumer of music and I love pretty much all genres.
+I've been a lifelong consumer of music and I love pretty much all genres.
 Music really hits me emotionally.
 I love live music, blessed with the Isle of Wight Festival and the local music scene here, and visited many orchestras and music venues over the years.

 Despite this, as a kid, I never really ___explored___ music.
 I just consumed it.
 I had a school borrowed acoustic guitar for a few weeks but that was it.